Liaoshen campaign: Prelude

 In January 1948, the Communist forces in the Northeast were renamed as the Northeast Field Army with Lin Biao as the commander.
 The Nationalist forces were indecisive in responding to Communist expansion, as Wei Lihuang directly clashed with Chiang over Nationalist strategies in the Northeast.
 Wei believed that it was better to "preserve the status quo" and concentrate on defending Shenyang and Changchun, while Chiang insists Wei to withdraw from these two cities and concentrate Nationalist forces in the Jinzhou-Huludao area to prevent the PLA from entering the North China Plain through the Shanhai Pass.

 By spring 1948, the Communist forces were in control of the countryside across Northeast China, isolating the Nationalist forces in Shenyang, Changchun and Jinzhou from each other.
 In addition, the PLA had seized control of the Jingha Railway, cutting off the Nationalist land route supply lines to Shenyang and Changchun.
 Consequently, supplies for the Nationalist forces in the Northeast had to be airlifted, which were largely ineffective and unsustainable.

+Order of Battle

+People's Liberation Army

+The battle was conducted by the Northeast Field Army of the People's Liberation Army.
+The Northeast Field Army commanded all Communist forces in Manchuria and was led by Lin Biao with Luo Ronghuan as commissar.